 The nastaliq style of calligraphy presented an even greater challenge for Latin-centric technology.
 Of the differences between naskh and nastaliq the slanting, or hanging form of every word was a particular difficulty.
 Because this required that systems such as typewriters modify not just the horizontal position of where a letter was placed, but that in any word they also significantly alter the vertical positioning of each letter in relation to the baseline.
 This movement of course also changed how the letters could connect cursively to adjacent characters, and so the translation to chosen technology was not as simple.
 This is a gross simplification of the challenges of nastaliq typefaces but will suffice for the purposes of our discussion.

-For decades after Pakistan’s independence, Monotype and Linotype (the predominant companies of printing technology and typeface design) continued to develop typefaces for the Urdu market that continued to be unaccepted.
+For decades after Pakistan’s independence, Monotype and Linotype (the predominant companies of printing technology and typeface design) developed typefaces for the Urdu market that were consistently unaccepted.
 Pakistani publishers insisted instead on handwriting their publications and then lithographically reproducing them.
 Lithography allowed the projection of light through a negative onto paper, much like film photography, to reproduce the handwritten text.

 Instead what survived all of this was Monotype’s typeface, Noori Nastaliq.
 Noori Nastaliq is the default Urdu font.
 It can be seen everywhere – from the Jang newspaper it was built for which still uses it, to nearly every book printed in Urdu, to television, advertisements, road signs, on the internet, Noori Nastaliq is synonymous with a printed, or digitally reproduced version of Urdu.
 So important was the creation of Noori Nastaliq that its designer was awarded one of Pakistan’s highest civilian honors for producing a technology of deep national interest (see further in this celebration and history of Noori Nastaliq by Elite Publishers).

 Noori Nastaliq was produced in collaboration with Monotype by an enterprising set of designers based in Pakistan.
 The method they adopted was to convert their study of nastaliq calligraphy into a set of handwritten ligatures that were then converted to vectors that went into the typeface.
 By some accounts Noori Nastaliq was made of about twenty thousand such ligatures (combinations of letters that can be represented by a single vector).
 As such these vectors together covered the combinations of letters that would be seen commonly in printed Urdu.
-In simpler terms, Jameel Noor (the principal designer of Noori Nastaliq), converted all the words he could find in the Urdu language into a set of letter combinations that required their own unique cursive representations, and that’s what made up Noori Nastaliq.
+In simpler terms, Jameel Noor (the principal designer of Noori Nastaliq), made up a set of all the words words he could find in the Urdu language, produced calligraphic forms for all of them, and that’s what made up Noori Nastaliq.
 Because the choice of these letter combinations was based in an analysis of the language, Noori Nastaliq could not write any arbitrary collection of Urdu letters.
 New words that Noor had not preempted could simply not be typeset because the required vectors were not part of the typeface.
 So in newspaper issues that used early versions of Noori Nastaliq, uncommon words such as transliterations from the Latin script or new technical terms would have to be written either in another typeface that allowed for such flexibility, or to be handwritten.
 Of course since Monotype and Linotype machines were not interchangeable, Jang couldn’t just replace Noori Nastaliq with Sheeraz when it needed to type in a new word that Noori Nastaliq didn’t support.
 Instead, when the words weren’t handwritten they were typeset in one of the simplified approximations of the naskh style mentioned earlier, typefaces which had been rejected as unfit for Urdu printing for decades prior (Nemeth, 346-352).

 If you pick up an Economics, or Mathematics textbook written in Urdu, you will find that both use Urdu technical vocabulary to refer to core concepts.
 But any documentation of the fields of Information Technology or Computing, will inevitably use terms that are transliterations of their English terminology.
 At times these will be typeset in Latin characters, at others in Urdu.
 But regardless, there is no Urdu term for ‘Information Technology’, or ‘Computer Science’, or for that matter programming, code, email or the internet.
 Is it a coincidence that the one major field of our time that developed after the mainstreaming of a typeface that couldn’t print new terms took shape in Pakistan without the creation of new words to describe it?
 What’s the point of creating new words to describe new things when you weren’t able to write them anyway?
 If publishers were going to have to typeset words in a typeface deemed unfit for Pakistani audiences, why not just typeset them instead in Latin characters which at least represent some form of orthographic integrity?
 So prevalent became this desire to print in Latin characters in the middle of Urdu text that it remains one of the main requirements of Urdu speakers today.
 When work first began an Urdu phone keyboard (that would turn into Matnsaz), I interviewed dozens of people about their difficulties in typing in Urdu.
 Numerous subjects mentioned that it was too hard to insert Latin characters in Urdu text.

 There are several threads to this story.
-The seeming paucity of technological solutions to the problems of Arabic typography, specifically to nastaliq typography which served as the greater challenge.
-The obsolescence of the more flexible, more daring of the two technologies by the development of new technology that did not take into account the unique needs of Sheerazsince these needs did not scale to other scripts and typefaces, specifically with respect to the Latin script.
-As a result the written tradition of the Urdu language was dominated by one, inferior technology that through its design was unable to represent the transformation of the language via the creation of new vocabulary.
+The paucity of technological solutions to the problems of Arabic typography, specifically to nastaliq typography which served as the greater challenge.
+The obsolescence of Sheeraz – the more flexible, more daring of the two breakthrough technologies in nastaliq typography – because the design of Sheeraz existed outside the frame of a technological world made seen through the eyes of the Latin script.
+As a result the written tradition of the Urdu language was dominated by one, inferior technology that through its design was unable to handle a transformation of the Urdu language.
+Simply because it had no capability to type in words its designer did not foresee.
 Consequently the very fabric of modern Urdu was rendered incapable of dealing with a world of accelerated technological progress in the digital age.
 It is easy to see how this connects to Pakistani Minister Ahsan Iqbal’s assertion that a forward-looking education system must integrate English technical vocabulary with Urdu narrative.
 That while Urdu remains the dominant mode of communication (after the political replacement of the Devanagri script with the Arabic script rendered the written traditions of many regional languages moot), it is English that must be used for technical vocabulary.
 Modern Urdu typography, even versions of Noori Nastaliq can write new words.
 But the damage was arguably irreparable.
 The population was split into two groups.
 One that could read English and hence were able to decipher, internalize and use technical terms, and the technology behind them.
 And the second that was left to figure out what to make of Latin characters in the middle of their Urdu text.
 The displacement of Urdu-medium individuals in an English-medium music festival is a strangely appropriate analogy.

 Typography on computers today